-After falling in love with white rose dumplings at the Hoi An Central Market, we wanted to try the local specialty at the restaurant where they’re actually made.
+After falling in love with white rose dumplings at the Hoi An Central Market, we wanted to try the local Vietnamese food specialty at the restaurant where they’re actually made.
 That’s how we ended up at White Rose Restaurant just outside of the city’s tourist area.

 White Rose Restaurant uses a secret recipe to make its signature dumplings, stuffing little rounds of white rice dough with pork or shrimp and then squeezing them together in a shape resembling flowers.
 As if this isn’t enough, the restaurant tops the dumplings with crispy shallots and serves them with a savory shrimp broth and condiments.

 White Rose Dumplings in Vietnam Video